ShmuelMofrad/dataspace/README.md

 # dataspace

+if you want to learn SQL without pain on the cloud, this dataspace is for you.
-This is a Postgresql on VSCode development environment.
+This is a Postgresql and VSCode development environment on the Docker.

 ## Tools